TIU11/rails-application-template/README.md

 # Post-setup

-* tidy up the Gemfile (merge top defaults with bottom template)
+* review the Gemfile (replace gems you may have added)
 * add dev, demo, production deployment keys to Bitbucket
 * review the environment configs: `development`, `dev`, `demo`, `production` (`dev` and `demo` are copies of production)
     * `config/environments/<environment>.rb`